MicrochipTech/PIC32MZW1_UARTManifest/scripts/manifestProcessing_uart/readme.md

     > ***Note:*** you can either compile the firmware from the [sources](../../../../tree/main/src/firmware) or download the hex file from the [releases tab](https://github.com/MicrochipTech/PIC32MZW1_UARTManifest/releases)

 1. Connect UART1 to the PC using a USB to UART converter.
 Make sure that you dont open a terminal but make a note of the COM port.
 1. Execute the following commands from the cloned repo.
-Make sure that the correct COM port is passed to the script.
     ```sh
     cd scripts\ManifestProcessing
     python createManifest_uart.py -c COM3
     ```

+    > ***Note***: Make sure that the correct COM port is passed to the script.

 1. A manifest file with the device serial number prefix will be generated in the scripts folder.
 1. Store the `json` file as well as the `log_signer` certificate.
     - `log_signer` certificate is a self signed certificate used to sign the manifest.
 This is essential to validate the authenticity of the manifest file during device registration.